 The indisputable truths every tech company must know to win a brand war.

-Principle: One brand, one banner, one story.
+Principle: One brand, one category, one claim—defended with discipline.

 Principle: Names win or lose the first battle.